 You made it!
 Upon your first view, you will understand why Machu Picchu was voted one of the new seven wonders of the world.
 This is arguably the most fascinating place in all of South America.
 If you have time, there are several treks which bring you through the Sacred Valley to Machu Picchu by foot, including the historical Inca Trek and the lesser known Salkantay Trek.
 You can visit as a day trip from Cuzco, but to make the most of your trip to we recommend spending an extra day.
 Here are a few ways to get the most out of that extra day.

 For the most exciting hike, consider Huayna Picchu.
 Follow the Incan trail an hour and a half to the top, over 1,000ft above Machu Picchu and one of the best 360 degree views period.
 This should be arranged several months in advance, as spaces fill up quickly.

 Hike Machu Picchu Montaña

 This is a more gradual climb than the steep trail to Huayna Picchu.
-Machu Picchu Montaña leads you an hour and a half to the mountains peak.
+Machu Picchu Montaña leads you an hour and a half to the mountain peak.
 Incan priests once performed rituals here on special dates.
 Needless to say, its a once-in-a-lifetime view overlooking Machu Picchu and the surrounding Andes.
-You can muse on the history of the Incas, and wonder at how this place remained undiscovered for so long, or simply think back over what a memorable trip youve had.
+You can muse on the history of the Incas and wonder at how this place remained undiscovered for so long, or simply think back over what a memorable trip youve had.

 Latest posts by Tye Rogerson (see all)